-Working together, DHS and the Health Department distributed 6,210 kits in FY 17-18 to organizations that encounter those at the highest risk of overdose, including human service providers, first responders, pharmacies and libraries.
+Working together, DHS and the Health Department distributed 4,300 kits in FY 17-18 to organizations that encounter those at the highest risk of overdose, including human service providers, first responders, pharmacies and libraries.
 DHS ensured that anyone leaving the jail that wants Narcan can obtain it and partnered with its child welfare office and staff at its 412 Youth Zone to make sure that staff have access to Narcan.

-Further, in 17-18, DHS continued implementation of the Naloxone Initiative, a train the trainer course on recognizing the signs of overdose and administering Naloxone for mental health service providers, namely Community Treatment Teams (CTT), Blended Service Coordination providers, and Long Term Structured Residential (LTSR) programs.
+Further, in FY 17-18 DHS began implementation of the Naloxone Initiative- a train the trainer course on recognizing the signs of overdose and administering Naloxone for mental health service providers, namely Community Treatment Teams (CTT), Blended Service Coordination providers, and Long Term Structured Residential (LTSR) programs.
 Participating organizations identify a minimum of two staff members to become trainers.
 If organizations utilize their trainers to train the rest of their staff, develop and implement policies, procedures and guidelines around Narcan use and distribution, and develop and implement an ongoing training and data collection plan, they receive bonus funds.
-In FY 17-18, DHS conducted 3 trainings, training a total of 56 people.